 To start making up your menu, or to find your perfect products, you’re in an easier situation with an existing food business.
 Adapting your bricks and mortar restaurant menu for instance, should mean identifying what might travel well, what is popular in your restaurant already and starting with that.
-If it abides by the Food Standards Agency advice on delivery food safety, you’re good to go!
+If it abides by Australia’s Food Safety Standards on delivery food safety, you’re good to go!

-But if you’re new to the food business, then a good idea would be to start with your personal passions as a way to find your product.
+But if you’re new to the food business, a good idea would be to start with your personal passions as a way to find your product.
 For instance, are you already home baking, making jams in your free time, or a chef looking for a new challenge?
 Similarly, embracing dietary requirements that you have and are used to cooking for is an effective way to identify your product.
-For example, in 2019, Deliveroo reported a 168% increase in the number of vegan restaurants on its platform with food orders quadrupling over two years, since 2018.
+For example, an UberEats survey found that 58% of Australians prefer to order food that is healthy.

 The other way to find your niche, is to look into food trends and see what is out there that resonates with you and what you want to offer.
 Free software such as Google Trends is a great way to start looking into interest in certain foods and dishes over time.
-Similar free social media monitoring tools such as Social Mention, or Brand24 can also help find out what the UK is talking about.
+Similar free social media monitoring tools such as Hootsuite, or Sprout Social can also help find out what Aussies are talking about.

 Making up your menu will also include planning.
 Part of this should consider what you’re selling, at what price and where you are getting your ingredients from.
 As with any business you are providing a service or product in exchange for money, so you need to make sure you are charging enough for it to be worth your time and effort.
 Determining the costs of ingredients, per dish or product and where you are sourcing them from is one thing.
 But you should also be considering the costs of other production elements, energy bills, staffing costs (if applicable) and any hire for equipment or premises.